1coderookie/BSB-LPB-LAN_EN/docs/chap13.md

 ---

-## 13.4 Error Message „ERROR: set failed! - parameter is readonly"
+## 13.4 Error Message "ERROR: set failed! - parameter is readonly"
 This message appears, when you are trying to adjust settings or when you are trying to send (e. g.) values like room temperature via BSB-LAN but didn't change the preset read-only state of BSB-LAN.

 To change this setting within BSB-LAN, you have two different options: